Heavy Cream 101: Nutrition Facts and Health Effects

 The production process of cream is very simple and involves skimming the high-butterfat top layer from regular milk.
 Fresh milk that is yet to undergo homogenization naturally has this denser, creamier top layer.

-Secondly, there are some key differences between the available creams we can buy.
+Secondly, it is important to be aware of some key differences between the available creams we can buy.
 The names of each variety may differ by country too.

-To try and make it a bit simpler to understand, the table below shows the available types of cream in the United States and the United Kingdom (1, 2, 3);
+To try and make this simpler to understand, the table below clearly shows the available types of cream in the United States and the United Kingdom alongside their regulated butterfat content (1, 2, 3);

-As the table shows, heavy cream has a butterfat content of at least 36%, but it may range up to 40%.
+As the table shows, heavy cream has a butterfat content of at least 36% but may range up to 40%.
 This minimum butterfat content that manufacturers strive for is to be certain that the cream will whip (4).

-Heavy cream is the rough equivalent of whipping cream in the United Kingdom.
+Heavy cream is the product’s name in the United States, and it is the rough equivalent of ‘whipping cream’ in the United Kingdom.

 What is the Difference Between Heavy Cream and (US) Whipping Cream?